Degenerate76/dockerfile-guacamole/README.md

 The default user is `guacadmin` with password `guacadmin`.

+## Daemon
+To only run the Guacamole daemon:

+    docker run -d --name guacd danielguerra/guacamole-guacd

+The guacd default port `4822` is exposed by the image.

+## Database backend
+To only run a Guacamole-ready Mysql server:

+    docker run -d --name db -e MYSQL_ROOT_PASSWORD=mypass danielguerra/guacamole-db

+The Mysql server exposes it's default port `3306`.

+## Web application
+To only run the Guacamole web application:

+    docker run -d --name web --link guacd:guacd --link db:db -p 8080:8080 danielguerra/guacamole-webserver

+The web application expects a running [guacd](https://github.com/danielguerra69/dockerfile-guacamole/tree/master/guacd) Guacamole daemon at the address `guacd:4822` and a [Guacamole-ready MySQL database server](https://github.com/danielguerra69/dockerfile-guacamole/tree/master/db) at `db:3306`.
+You'll probably want to start a guacd and database container first and then link to them as described above.

 ## Docker-compose
 If you use [docker-compose](https://docs.docker.com/compose/) you can build and start all containers with: